CSE142/Home/Getting-Docker.md

 ## Start a Docker Container

-This only applies if you are running docker on your own machine (i.e., not on ieng6).
-If you are running on ieng6, then you should skip this.
+This only applies if you are running docker on your own machine (i.e., not on DSMLP).
+If you are running on DSMLP, then you should skip this.

 The docker image you'll be using is `ucsdnvsl/CSE141pp:latest`.